orpiske/maestro-results-db/README.md

 a MariaDB database.
 After the data is loaded, it can generate reports comparing different tests.
 It has a loose integration with Prometheus (optional and disabled by default).

-**Note**: this project is still a work in progress and documentation is scarse.
+**Note**: this project is still a work in progress and documentation is scarce.

 Setup
 ----